simrankeer/Employee-Management-System/README.md

         cursor.close()
         con.close()

-Upon running the application, you will be presented with a menu to perform various operations:
+Upon running the code, you will be presented with a menu to perform various operations:
 Add Employee: Follow the prompts to enter employee details.
 Remove Employee: Enter the ID of the employee you wish to remove.
 Promote Employee: Enter the ID of the employee and the amount to increase their salary.